 User testing for disruptive products

-User testing is an incredibly valuable tool and a fundamentally necessary step in any product development process.
+User testing is an incredibly valuable tool to assess and insure solid UX, and a fundamentally necessary step in any product development process - especially so for digital products like apps, interfaces or HMIs.
 When done correctly, it can bring about innovations that feel radically new and naturally intuitive at once - the type that surprises and thrills users, and distinguishes products that disrupt industries.

 How to user-test right?